Pumice

 Pumice (/ˈpʌmᵻs/), called pumicite in its powdered or dust form, is a volcanic rock that consists of extremely vesicular rough-textured volcanic glass, which may or may not contain crystals.
 It is typically light-colored.
-Scoria is another vesicular volcanic rock that differs from pumice in having larger vesicles, thicker vesicle walls, and being dark colored and denser.
+Scoria is another vesicular volcanic rock that differs from pumice in having larger vesicles, thicker vesicle walls, and being dark-colored and denser.

 Pumice is created when super-heated, highly pressurized rock is rapidly ejected from a volcano.
 The unusual foamy configuration of pumice happens because of simultaneous rapid cooling and rapid depressurization.
 The depressurization creates bubbles by lowering the solubility of gases (including water and CO_{2}) that are dissolved in the lava, causing the gases to rapidly exsolve (like the bubbles of CO_{2} that appear when a carbonated drink is opened).
 The simultaneous cooling and depressurization freeze the bubbles in a matrix.
-Eruptions under water are rapidly cooled and the large volume of pumice created can be a shipping hazard for cargo ships.
+Pumice clasts are fragments of tephra that cooled in air or water.
+If pumice from an underwater volcanic eruption reaches the water surface, it can form pumice rafts on the water surface that can be a hazard for ships.